I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 - Briars: This was a very real fear for me when I was a kid that hasn't stuck with me into adulthood.
 I can remember being totally caught in a thicket of briers after falling into them accidentally.
 I had on sweat pants and a loose shirt that the thorns seemed to cling to like glue.
 I stayed trapped for around an hour before my granny and brother came to my rescue.
 I quickly became an expert at recognizing any bushes or shrubs that used these barbed vines for defense... and avoided them.

 - Cereal Boxes: Most people never have or ever will be afraid of open up a cereal box and pouring themselves some morning breakfast, but if you've ever found something unexpected in that box, it's a different story.
-I can't think of a better reason to securely fasten up your cereal after using it than finding a small snake in it.
+I can't think of a better reason to securely fasten up your cereal after using it than finding a small snake or spider in it.
 Yikes!
 You'll still be very cautious when opening cereal even years later if this ever happens to you.